 Tips for Calling in Sick When You Just Need a Day Off

-In this case, one option is to call in sick.
-In this case, you still want to follow all the same steps.
+In that case, one option is to call in sick.
+If you do so, you will still want to follow all the same steps.
 However, there are a few more things you will want to keep in mind.

-Avoid a phone call.
 Unless you are confident you can lie to your boss over the phone, you might want to avoid a direct conversation with him or her.
 Instead, send an email or text (whatever is preferable to your employer).
-If your boss would prefer a phone call, try calling early in the morning––it will increase your chance of being able to leave a voicemail instead of speaking to your boss directly.
+If your boss would prefer a phone call, try calling early in the morning—it will increase your chance of being able to leave a voicemail instead of speaking to your boss directly.

-Don’t tell anyone you lied.
 Don’t tell any of your coworkers that you were not really sick.
-Even if they are your friends, you run the risk that one of them might tell your boss (on purpose or even on accident).
+Even if they are your friends, you run the risk that one of them might tell your boss (on purpose or even by accident).

-Be careful with social media.
 A lot of employees have gotten caught faking an illness due to social media.
-They say they are sick, then they post a picture of their day at the beach, and then their boss finds out.
+They say they are sick, then they post a picture of their day at the beach, and their boss finds out.
 Avoid posting anything about your fun day off on social media.
 This will prevent any information from getting back to your boss.